Since the beginning of the pandemic, little has changed — and that’s

 objectives.
 They may feel micro-managed or unappreciated, as priorities

-shift due to erratic behaviour.
+shift due to erratic behavior.
 As a result, collaboration decreases,

 communication breaks down, and team members get more stressed.